 UK Transporter Authorisations, driver and attendant Certificates of Competence and Vehicle Approval Certificates issued in the UK are not recognised by the EU.
-Any commercial transporter wishing to transport live animals into the EU will need to obtain new transport documentation issued by one of the EU27 Member States.
+Any commercial (economic activity) transporter wishing to transport live animals into the EU will need to obtain new transport documentation issued by one of the EU27 Member States.

 Transporters should also check the latest advice from the Department for Transport.